con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 With glory purified by ultimate truth,
 Most fortunate within the threefold world,
-The celebrated source of all endowements,
+The celebrated source of all endowments,
-Supreme amongst the glorious, Mañjuśrī.
+Supreme among the glorious, Mañjuśrī.
 (157)

 This concludes fifteen verses on the wisdom of performing actions.